Freight Shipping from Las Vegas to Fort Worth

 How much does it cost to ship freight from Las Vegas to Fort Worth?

-Full truckload (FTL) rates from Las Vegas, NV to Fort Worth, TX currently range from $2,907-$3,583 for a standard dry van load over the 1,352-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Fort Worth, TX currently range $2,907-$3,583 (roughly $2.17-$2.68 per mile over 1,352 miles).
 LTL shipments typically cost $944-$1,549 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Fort Worth?

-Standard FTL transit from Las Vegas to Fort Worth is approximately 25 hrs by truck over 1,352 miles.
+Standard FTL transit from Las Vegas to Fort Worth is approximately 25 hrs by truck over 1,352 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Las Vegas Intermodal to BNSF Alliance Intermodal Facility takes 5-7 days but offers significant cost savings.

 What equipment do I need for Las Vegas to Fort Worth freight?